laravel/docs/fortify.md

 If the password reset link request was successful, Fortify will redirect the user back to the `/forgot-password` endpoint and send an email to the user with a secure link they can use to reset their password.
 If the request was an XHR request, a 200 HTTP response will be returned.

 After being redirected back to the `/forgot-password` endpoint after a successful request, the `status` session variable may be used to display the status of the password reset link request attempt.

-The value of this session variable will match one of the translation strings defined within your application's `passwords` [language file](/docs/{{version}}/localization):
+The value of the `$status` session variable will match one of the translation strings defined within your application's `passwords` [language file](/docs/{{version}}/localization).
+If you would like to customize this value and have not published Laravel's language files, you may do so via the `lang:publish` Artisan command:

 ```html
 @if (session('status'))